01 of 05

 These are a few of the things I've seen and heard about Star Wars Land at sources other than Disneyland.
 Only the ones that seem likely have been included.

-So far, the opening date is uncertain.
-Some sources speculate that it may be in 2020, just before the final film of the current Star Wars Trilogy opens in movie theaters.
+Disney has announced a 2019 opening date, but with no specifics as of the end of December 2018.
 If it follows previous patterns for openings at Disneyland, that will likely happen in late May or early June, just in time for the summer rush.

 Star Wars at Disneyland In the Interim